How to File LLC Taxes in Rhode Island? (Simple Guide)

 Writing signature on single member LLC document

-Single-Member LLCs in Rhode Island are automatically treated as Disregarded Entities by the IRS for tax purposes.
+Single-member LLCs in Rhode Island are automatically treated as Disregarded Entities by the IRS.
+That's the default — no separate federal income tax return required for the LLC itself.

-For individual owners, the LLC's taxation mirrors that of a Sole Proprietorship.
-In contrast, if the owner is another company, the LLC is taxed similarly to a branch or division of the parent company.
+If you're an individual, the LLC is taxed like a Sole Proprietorship.
+If another company owns it, the LLC is taxed similarly to a branch or division of the parent company.

 For Rhode Island employers, we recommend filing LLC tax returns and paying state tax, along with addressing any required annual fees as mandated by the State of Rhode Island.